stephen-cohen/qqual/README.md

 8. GC (%)
 9. Number of Ns

-And it should be quick - it takes about 1 second to run for a 100 Mbase assembly on my computer.
+The program finishes quickly - it takes about 1 second to run for a 100 Mbase assembly.

-# compiling
+# Installation
-I have included a generic Makefile so you should be able to install via:
+There is a generic Makefile, so it can be installed via:

     git clone https://github.com/stephen-cohen/qqual
     cd qqual
     make

-The resulting binary will be `qqual` which I recommend putting into your executable path (e.g. `~/bin`)
+The resulting binary will be `qqual` which may be placed into an executable path (e.g. `~/bin` if it exists)

+    mv qqual ~/bin

-# running
+# Running
 The program takes a single argument - a FASTA file.

     qqual file.fasta